QsonLabs/qcluster/README.md

     asyncio.run(main())
 ```

-Running this program with the 3 version of the configuration file for `server_a`, `server_b`, and `server_c` would result in a single peer becoming leader.
+Running this program with the 3 versions of the configuration file for `server_a`, `server_b`, and `server_c` would result in a single peer becoming leader.
 The work loop of each peer would then either do "work" if it was the leader, or sit idle until it becomes the leader.

 ### Advanced Examples